jussellymoreno1394/slackbot-assistant/README.md

 ### Creating a project with Twilio Autopilot:

-- Create an account if you don't have one, go to [Twilio](https://www.twilio.com).
+- Create an account if you don't have one.
+Go to [Twilio](https://www.twilio.com).

 - Go to [Twilio](https://www.twilio.com/console/projects/create), select **Products** and select **Autopilot**.